BrandonXLF/invoice-generator/README.md

 ## Building

-Invoice Generator uses npm scripts for building and testing, so first make sure npm is installed.
+Invoice Generator uses npm scripts for building and testing, so first, make sure npm is installed.
 To start a local development server with hot reloading run `npm run dev`.
 To create a production version ready for deployment run `npm run build`.

 ## Code Checking

-Code checking is performed with `npm check` and code formatting with `npm clean`.
+Code checking is performed with `npm run check` and code formatting with `npm run clean`.